-5 Benfeldt, O. (2020).
+6 Benfeldt, O. (2020).
 Polycentric governance of organizational data ventures: An organizing logic for data governance in the digital era.
 Aalborg Universitetsforlag.
 Aalborg Universitet.
 Det Samfundsvidenskabelige Fakultet.
 Ph.D.-Serien.

-6; Khatri, V., and Brown, C. V. 2010.
-"Designing Data Governance," Communications ofthe ACM (53:1), p.
+7; Khatri, V., and Brown, C. V. 2010.
+"Designing Data Governance," Communications of the ACM (53:1), p.
 148; Al-Ruithe, M., and Benkhelifa, E. 2017.
 "A Conceptual Framework for Cloud Data Governance-Driven Decision Making," in Conference Proceedings - 2017 International Conference on the Frontiers and Advances in Data Science, FADS 2017 (Vol. 2018-January), pp. 1-6.; rous, P., Janssen, M., and Vilminko-Heikkinen, R. 2016.
 "Coordinating Decision- Making in Data Management Activities: A Systematic Review of Data Governance Principles," in International Conference on Electronic Government (Vol. 9820), H. J. Scholl, O. Glassey, M. Janssen, B. Klievink, I. Lindgren, P. Parycek, E. Tambouris, M. A. Wimmer, T. Janowski, and D. Sá Soares (eds.), Cham: Springer International Publishing, pp. 115-125.; Abraham, R., Schneider, J., and vom Brocke, J. 2019.
 "Data Governance: A Conceptual Framework, Structured Review, and Research Agenda," International Journal of Information Management (49), pp. 424-438.

-decision rights and accountabilities for information-related processes, executed according to agreed-upon models-describing who can take what actions with what information, and when, under what circumstances.
-As a set of policies and procedures, data governance aims to ensure that data is managed in a legally compliant, trustworthy and efficient way.
-The concept encapsulates the practice of organizing and implementing policies, procedures and standards for the effective use of an organization's structured and unstructured data assets.
-Although there exists no consensual definition, the concept involves the design and implementation of rules and responsibilities, which specify how data as organizational assets may be treated.
-In a broader perspective, data governance refers to the exercise of authority and control over the management of data.
+The concept encapsulates the practice of organizing and implementing policies, procedures, and standards for the effective use of an organization's structured and unstructured data assets.8 Although there exists no consensual definition, the concept involves the design and implementation of rules and responsibilities, which specify how data as organizational assets may be treated.
+In a broader perspective, data governance refers to the exercise of authority and control over the management of data.9